 Thicken by Reduction

 Balsamic vinegar is a dark, syrupy vinegar traditionally made in Modena, Italy.
 It is made from grape juice that is boiled down, or reduced, then fermented and aged.
 Because of this reduction, balsamic vinegar is significantly thicker than other vinegars and will produce a thicker vinaigrette.
 If you want to thicken your vinaigrette even more, use a balsamic reduction, or glaze.
 Boil bottled balsamic vinegar to evaporate some of the liquid and concentrate the flavor of the vinegar.

 The Great Emulsifier

 Vinaigrette is an emulsion that combines oil with vinegar.
 A classic vinaigrette uses the physical whipping action of the whisk to force the vinegar and oil molecules to combine.
-If you add a spoonful of dijon mustard to the vinaigrette, the mustard will assist in the emulsification process and thicken the vinaigrette with less vigorous whisking.
+If you add a spoonful of honey or dijon mustard to the vinaigrette, It will assist in the emulsification process and thicken the vinaigrette with less vigorous whisking.

 Go All the Way

 If you want to take your thick vinaigrette over the top, make it into a creamy dressing.
 Whisk in heavy cream, crème fraîche or plain yogurt until it is as thick and creamy as you want it.
 Go slowly to avoid breaking the emulsion, and taste frequently to determine whether you need to adjust the seasonings.
 The ultimate emulsifier is an egg yolk, which - when the vinaigrette is beaten into it slowly - thickens the dressing to the consistency of mayonnaise, which is essentially what it becomes.
 You can thin it to a pourable consistency by adding liquid.